sharmaeklavya2/pathfinder/readme.md

     an actuator to move about, and a sensor to detect changes in surroundings.
 *  `gridpanel`: `gridpanel.GridPanel` is a class which extends `JPanel` and can be used to draw GUI grids.
-*  `driver`: Driver code which is supposed to be run by the end user.
+*  `driver`: Driver modules which are supposed to be run by the end user.
 *  `util`: Utilities.

 There's also a directory named `sample_input`, which contains input files which can be fed to